slopezme/kinematic_workshop/README.md

 - **Forward Kinematics**: Calculates the position and orientation of each joint and the end-effector.
 - **3D Visualization**: Plots the robot arm in its given configuration using `matplotlib`.
 - **Animation**: Animates the robot's movement between two joint configurations and traces the path of the end-effector.
+- **Workspace Computation**: Computes and visualizes the reachable workspace of the robot's end-effector.

 ## Getting Started